LiamJCates/Programming-Notes/C++/ObjectOrientedConcepts/ObjectOrientedConcepts.md

 object is not of the expected type, dynamic_cast throws a bad_cast exception:
 Shape∗ ps {read_shape(cin)};
 Smiley& r {dynamic_cast<Smiley&>(∗ps)}; // somewhere, catch std::bad_cast
 Code is cleaner when dynamic_cast is used with restraint.
-If we can avoid using type information,62 Classes Chapter 4 we can write simpler and more efficient code, but occasionally type information is lost and must be recovered.
+If we can avoid using type information, we can write simpler and more efficient code, but occasionally type information is lost and must be recovered.
 This typically happens when we pass an object to some system that accepts an interface specified by a base class.
 When that system later passes the object back to us, we might have to